 Vitamin A is a fat-soluble vitamin.
-There are actually a few different related compounds that can be Vitamin A. These are called retinoids, and vary based on whether they come from a plant or animal source.
+There are actually a few different (but related) compounds that can be called Vitamin A. These compounds are classified as retinoids, and vary based on whether they come from a plant or an animal source.
 There are also plant foods that provide carotenoids – a precursor to Vitamin A, which can be converted to the vitamin once it’s in our bodies.
 Beta-carotene is the most popular.

 What does Vitamin A do for my body?

 The major functions of Vitamin A include vision health, supporting reproduction, regulating growth, and maintaining the health of epithelial tissues (membranes) and skin.